California honeymooners arrested for violating Hawaii mandatory passenger quarantine

 The Attorney General’s Office was notified and investigated.

+Thursday’s 166 visitor count brought the 35-day average of trans-Pacific visitors to about 132 per day.

+Visitors arriving without a place to quarantine are getting sent back home.

-There is no word yet on if this couple is still in Hawaii.
-But the state has sent 28 visitors home since the Hawaii Tourism Authority and the Visitor Aloha Society of Hawaii began a COVID-19 Flight Assistance Program on April 6.
+There was no word Friday on the honeymooning couple’s status, but the state has sent 28 visitors home since the Hawaii Tourism Authority and the Visitor Aloha Society of Hawaii began a COVID-19 Flight Assistance Program on April 6.
 The assistance program helps return travelers to their homes, even paying a portion of the cost or all of the cost of a return ticket for those that don’t have the means to leave.

 “Every case is different,” said Jessica Lani Rich, VASH president and CEO.
 “We recently had a case where a person arrived to stay at an Airbnb and the host said they wouldn’t put them up because it was illegal.
 We had another where the person was here for medical services.
 Others have blatantly lied about having a place to stay.”